SilvertipSoftware/laravel-support/docs/form_helpers.md

 fields, checkboxes, and radio buttons.
 The first two parameters to these directives is always the form builder, and the name of the input.
 When the form is submitted, the name will be passed along with the form data, and will make its way to the `request()` input in the controller with the value entered by the user for that field.
-For example, if the form contains `@bldTextField($form, 'query')`, then you would be able to get the value of this field in the controller with `request('query')`.
+For example, if the form contains `@textField($form, 'query')`, then you would be able to get the value of this field in the controller with `request('query')`.

 When naming inputs, Laravel Support uses certain conventions that make it possible to submit parameters with non-scalar